Effective April 7, 2020

-In order to protect the welfare of workers, representatives, and the public, the City will be instituting the following modifications and requirements to inspections.
+In order to protect the welfare of workers, representatives, and the public, the Town will be instituting the following modifications and requirements to inspections.
 This is a temporary policy that may be amended as the situation changes.

 - Workers that appear to be sick or are experiencing symptoms of COVID-19 (e.g., fever, cough, shortness of breath, sore throat, runny nose, body aches, chills or fatigue) are not permitted to be on site.
 Individuals experiencing such symptoms should also be instructed to consult guidance from the Centers for Disease Control and Prevention (CDC) on seeking medical care.

 - Social distancing on site is required.
 Workers are not to approach city representatives unless asked and are to remain 10’ away.

 - Workers are to wear masks when in the general presence of city representatives.

 - Primary discussions are to be held over the phone or through email.
 Construction meetings are to be conducted through remote technology.

 - The number of workers on site is to be minimized to the maximum extent practicable.